msszczep/szcz-dot-org/resources/templates/md/posts/2002-12-08-mitchell-szczepanczyks-subanagram-generator.md

 Subanagram Generator.
 This means, for example, that "snowflakes" now will deliver back "snakes" as a subanagram.
 The new combined dictionary now has 275,246 entries.

+**Update, January 9, 2018**: As part of my continuing efforts to clean up and modernize my website, and to continue to scratch my Clojure itch, I rewrote the subanagram app as a [Clojurescript app](https://github.com/msszczep/subanagram-cljs) which compiles to Javascript.
+Advantages: I'm able to close down the cgi-bin directory on my website, I don't need an HTML form anymore, the code I need to maintain by hand is elegant and concise, and the app serves as a useful template for other Clojurescript apps.